Hebrew Bible

-What is the Omer?
+What Is the Omer?

 Officially known as Sefirat Ha’Omer – Counting the Omer – the Omer is a unique time in the Jewish calendar where we count down from Passover to Shavuot.